Skip to main content

 At GPS, we provide training to faculty and staff on ways to create an inclusive and positive learning environment for our entire community.
 However, if you have experienced an incident of bias or discrimination, we want to know.

-Students – report to Nancy Gilson, Director of Degree Programs or Gordon McCord, Associate Dean
+Students – report to Gordon McCord, Associate Dean or Student Affairs

-Staff – report to Meredith D'Angelo, Chris Jones, and/or Ruthie Pyles, Assistant Deans
+Staff – report to Meredith D'Angelo, Dani Elias, and/or Ruthie Pyles, Assistant Deans

 Faculty – report to Caroline Freund, Dean